-One of the primary goals of the Missouri State Historic Preservation Office (SHPO) is to promote public education and awareness concerning the nature and role of archaeological research in helping preserve Missouri’s unique and valuable cultural heritage.
+One of the primary goals of the Missouri State Historic Preservation Office, or SHPO, is to promote public education and awareness concerning the nature and role of archaeological research in helping preserve Missouri’s unique and valuable cultural heritage.

 All across Missouri, our state’s cultural past is being threatened as archaeological sites are disturbed and sometimes completely destroyed by human activities.
 These sites are critically important in our efforts to understand the lifeways and adaptations of past human societies that can only be revealed by studying the material remains preserved in the archaeological record.